 10. The Dalmatian

 Many people purchased these dogs after Disney’s “101 Dalmatians” movie originally came out.
 Because so many were returned or sent to the humane society, people assumed they were hard to care for.

 The truth is that with proper exercise and care, Dalmatians are loyal, loving dogs that enjoy nothing more than spending quality time with their human family members.

 11. The English Setter

 Any family looking for a laidback, mellow dog should consider the English Setter.
 They are always gentle and loyal but followers rather than leaders, so it is hard to find a dominant one in the pack.

 However, this does not mean that they can skip exercise.
 They should exercise daily to maintain a positive frame of mind and family-oriented disposition.

 12. The German Shorthaired Pointer

-Although these dogs are full of energy, they are sensible and patient, which helps balance their personalities and makes them awesome pets for families.
-Their energy keeps up with the kids, their sensibility lets them know how to decipher what is wrong and what is right, and their patience makes them both easy to train and easy to love.
+Although these dogs are full of energy, German Shorthaired Pointers are sensible and patient, which helps balance their personalities and makes them excellent pets for families.
+Their energy keeps up with the kids, their sensibility lets them know how to decipher what is wrong and right, and their patience makes them easy to train and love.

 - See also: 28 Best Small Dog Breed for Families